-We found that the platypus has a state with the EOG, EMG, ECG and arousal threshold changes typical of nonREM sleep and a state meeting generally employed criteria for REM sleep.
-The REM sleep state was characterized by phasic head, bill and eye movements.
+We found that the platypus has a state with the EOG, EMG, ECG and arousal threshold changes typical of non-REM sleep, and a state meeting generally employed criteria for REM sleep.
+The

+REM sleep state was characterized by phasic head, bill and eye movements.
 The ECG lost the regular sinus arrhythmia of quiet sleep during the REM sleep state, as is the case in placental mammals.

 Platypus are present only along the eastern coast of Queensland, Victoria, New South Wales and Tasmania.
-Despite this restricted range, their population is stable and they are not considered endangered (Grant, 1992).
+Despite this restricted range, their population is stable and they are not considered endangered.
 However, the use of monotremes in research is subject to very rigorous regulation by the State governments of Australia.
-In order to meet the requirements of the Queensland government and minimize use of these unique animals, we restricted our work to four platypus.
+In order to meet the requirements of the Queensland Government and minimize use of these unique animals, we restricted our work to four platypus.

 We observed abundant REM sleep, by behavioral criteria, in all four of the animals we monitored.
-The quantitative analysis of sleep time described in Tables I and 2 was derived from observation and continuous recording of polygraphic variables in a 1.5 Kg male platypus occurring on days 9 and 10 of a 2 week observation period.
-We did not feel we could justify, or get approval for, further studies aimed at repeating our recordings for the purpose of assessing individual differences in sleep time in a larger group of animals.
-In cats (Ursin and Sterman et al., 1981), rats (Clancy et al., 1978) and humans (Carskadon and Dement, 1994), the most thoroughly studied mammals, there is relatively little individual to individual variation in sleep stage times, with 1-3% standard deviations in the proportion of the 24 hour period devoted to REM sleep.
-Therefore it is likely that the sleep state durations that we found are close to the mean values for all platypus studied in a laboratory environment.
+The quantitative analysis of sleep time described in Tables 1 and 2 was derived from observation and continuous recording of polygraphic variables in a 1.5-kg male platypus occurring on days 9 and 10 of a two-week observation period.
+We did not feel that we could justify, or obtain approval for, further studies aimed at repeating our recordings for the purpose of assessing individual differences in sleep time in a larger group of animals.
+In cats, rats and humans,8 the most thoroughly studied mammals, there is relatively little individual to individual variation in sleep stage times, with 1-3% standard deviations in the proportion of the 24-h period devoted to REM sleep.
+Therefore, it is likely that the sleep state durations that we found are close to the mean values for all platypus studied in a laboratory environment.
 However, further studies would be needed to determine the distribution of sleep states in the general population of adult platypus and to evaluate the extent of age and sex differences.